Skip navigation

 You will not be able to apply for the second grant payment until you have been approved for or received your initial grant payment.

 You don’t need to do anything.
-Your application will continue to be assessed and if you later meet the eligibility for an initial payment, we’ll contact you by email to indicate whether you are eligible to apply for a second payment as well.
+Your application will continue to be assessed and if you later meet the eligibility for an initial payment, we’ll contact you by email to indicate whether you are eligible to apply for a second or third payment as well.

 View more Frequently Asked Questions about the full Algal Bloom Support Package